awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

   We don't recommend that you use this option, because it's set by AWS IoT Greengrass when you create a component from a Lambda function\.
 For more information, see [Run AWS Lambda functions](run-lambda-functions.md)\.
 + `aws.greengrass.plugin` – The component runs in the same Java Virtual Machine \(JVM\) as the Greengrass nucleus\.
 If you deploy or restart a plugin component, the Greengrass nucleus restarts\.

   Plugin components use the same log file as the Greengrass nucleus\.
-For more information, see [View AWS IoT Greengrass Core software logs](troubleshooting.md#view-greengrass-core-logs)\.
+For more information, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.

   We don't recommend that you use this option in component recipes, because it's intended for AWS\-provided components written in Java that directly interface with the Greengrass nucleus\.
 For more information about which public components are plugins, see [AWS\-provided components](public-components.md)\.
 + `aws.greengrass.nucleus` – The nucleus component\.
 For more information, see [Greengrass nucleus](greengrass-nucleus-component.md)\.

   We don't recommend that you use this option in component recipes\.
 It is intended for the Greengrass nucleus component, which provides the minimum functionality of the AWS IoT Greengrass Core software\.
 Defaults to `aws.greengrass.generic` when you create a component from a recipe, or `aws.greengrass.lambda` when you create a component from a Lambda function\.
-For more information, see [Component types](manage-components.md#component-types)\.
+For more information, see [Component types](develop-greengrass-components.md#component-types)\.

 `ComponentSource`
 \(Optional\) The ARN of the Lambda function that a component runs\.